-Democrats take a look at a practical health care approach
+For Democrats, a shift toward the middle on health care

 But “I don’t think we can ever get it passed,” Dietrich added.

-Erin Cross, her 54-year-old daughter and also a Democrat, said she’s not comfortable with switching to a system where a government plan is the only choice.
+Erin Cross, her 54-year-old daughter and also a Democrat, said she’s uncomfortable with switching to a system in which a government plan is the only choice.
 She said Democrats won’t be able to appeal to Republicans unless they strike a middle ground and allow people to keep their private insurance.

 “We’ve got to get some of these other people, these Republican voters, to come on over just to get rid of Trump,” she said.